 Welcome to Costa Rica!
 You will meet your group and program leaders in San Jose, the capital of Costa Rica.

 Depart United States for San José, Costa Rica.
 All scheduled flights to Costa Rica are non-stop and escorted by a Rustic Pathways Flight Leader.
-Depart the U.S. en route to San José, Costa Rica.
 Upon your arrival, Rustic Pathways Staff will greet you at the airport.

 Tonight you’ll stay at a hotel near the airport.
-Spend the evening relaxing and getting to know your travelling companions!
+Spend the evening relaxing and getting to know your traveling companions!

-Most lunches will be served at the hotel or in a nearby restaurant close to where you are working, depending on the afternoon activity.
-Due to the plethora of great outdoor activities possible in the Arenal Volcano region, the afternoons will be filled with excitement!
-Zip lining high above the rainforest canopy, touring Lake Arenal by boat, and hiking to a gorgeous local waterfall are all on the list of adventures you will enjoy.
+Most lunches will be served at the hotel or in a nearby restaurant close to where you are working, depending on the day activity.
+Due to the plethora of great outdoor activities possible in the Arenal Volcano region, your days will be filled with excitement!
+Zip lining high above the rainforest canopy, hiking the Arenal Volcano National Park, making chocolate, and relaxing visit to natural hot springs.

-After saying goodbye to your friends in La Fortuna, enjoy the scenic bus ride to Guanacaste Province.
+Say goodbye to your friends in Maleku.
+Enjoy the scenic bus ride to Guanacaste Province.
 Get ready for a land of sunshine, the sabanero cowboy culture, and beautiful beaches of Carrillo and Samara.

-For the next several days, wake up to the sound of waves crashing on the beach.
-One day you can choose to take optional surfing lessons from local instructors.
+Wake up to the sound of waves crashing on the beach, where you will be working in other service project.
+One day you can take surfing lessons from local instructors.
 Practice paddling, attempt standing up on the board, and take in the sun.
 Enjoy walks down the beach to explore this wonderful community and join in any pick-up soccer games that are happening along the way.
-Participate in a dolphin watching tour.
+Participate in a dolphin watching tour and stand up in your sea kayak tour.
 There will also be time for plenty of swimming and relaxing on the beach.

 Wake early and have another tasty Costa Rican breakfast.
 Then, it is time to pack up your things and squeeze in one last visit to the beach before heading back to San José for your farewell dinner.
 In the evening, there will be some time to come together as a group and talk about the amazing things you have seen together and the friendships that have developed during this fantastic trip.